moritzvieli/rocketshow/docs/getting-started/getting-started.md

 - If you don’t plan on using DMX lighting you can skip to the section **Log into Rocket Show from your remote device for the 1st time**.
 - If you plan on using the Enttec DMX USB Pro for your DMX interface you can skip to the section **Log into Rocket Show from your remote device for the 1st time**.
 The default configuration of Rocket Show will correctly detect this interface.
 - If you plan on using any other DMX interface for DMX lighting you may need to configure Rocket Show to enable/disable the correct OLA plugins your USB DMX interface.
+Appendix E shows what DMX interfaces I've tried with Rocket Show.

     ### Enable/Disable OLA plugins
     /* Appendix B shows what OLA plugins you need to enable/disable depending on your DMX interface */

     When you have the correct plugins enabled, reboot the Pi for the changes to take effect.

 ## Log into Rocket Show from your remote device for the 1st time.